abner-math/PlaneDetection/README.md

 }
 ```

-If case you use it in our research, please cite our work.
+If case you use it in your research, please cite our work.

 Access our homepage to get access to the paper pdf: